-Java is a programming language and set of libraries developed by Sun Microsystems.
-DreamHost has Java installed by default on all servers, however some features are not available unless you configure them on a VPS (if root/sudo is not required) or Dedicated server.
+Java is a programming language and set of libraries developed by Sun Microsystems (now Oracle).
+DreamHost has Java installed by default on all servers, however, some features are not available unless you configure them on a VPS (if root/sudo is not required) or a Dedicated Server.

 Which Java features does DreamHost support?